zephyrproject-rtos/zephyr/samples/net/dns_resolve/README.rst

 CONFIG_MDNS_RESOLVER Kconfig variable.
 See https://tools.ietf.org/html/rfc6762 for more details about mDNS.

+The link-local multicast name resolution (LLMNR) client resolver support can be enabled by setting the :option:`CONFIG_LLMNR_RESOLVER` Kconfig option.
+See https://tools.ietf.org/html/rfc4795 for more details about LLMNR.

 For more information about DNS configuration variables, see:
 :file:`subsys/net/lib/dns/Kconfig`.
 The DNS resolver API can be found at :file:`include/net/dns_resolve.h`.
 The sample code can be found at: